Layout and Design

 Floor space: If you have room, build the garage wide enough to allow 4 or 5 feet of space between the car and the walls, which gives you clearance to open the doors plus plenty of easily accessed storage.
 Adding 2 feet to the width significantly increases usable space but may not add dramatically to the cost.

-If you want to keep costs more in line with value, you can achieve the practical advantages of the upscale garage at a lower cost by providing simple storage solutions, such as shelves that rest on brackets screwed to studs.
-Or, if you build your garage with walls 12 or 13 feet high, you can use a few two-by-fours and sheets of 3/4-inch plywood to build a platform about 6 feet high over part of your parking area to store sports gear, holiday decorations, and other bulky things.
+If you want to keep costs in line, keep storage solutions simple.
+Inexpensive ($50 to $150) metal or plastic storage shelves have adjustable shelving and come in a variety of sizes so you can fit them where you have the room.
+Or, if your garage has walls 12 or 13 feet high, you can use a few two-by-fours and sheets of 3/4-inch plywood to build a platform about 6 feet high over part of your parking area to store sports gear, holiday decorations, and other bulky things.

 If you want a small home workshop on the back wall, a simple 2-foot-deep countertop (standard kitchen depth) makes a good workbench, especially if you add a vise.
 For storage, recycle used kitchen cabinets, found through online listings or stores that sell used building materials.
 Or you can simply use the under-counter space to roll in boxes or bins on casters.
 You can also mount heavy tools on rollout stands.